ev3lessons/FLL-Tutorials/HallOfFame/_posts/2018-06-07-Droids - Copy.markdown

 The project question that year was also one of the most interesting we have seen and gave rise to EV3Lessons.com.
 Despite not making the Global Innovation Awards that year, our project became “real”.
 Today, we have more than a quarter of a million users in 175 countries.
 EV3Lessons is recognized globally and has resulted in many speaking and demo opportunities.

+Other seasons have had their memorable moments as well.
+For example, in Nature's Fury, we got a walkthrough of US Airway's airplanes and Operational Control Center.
+In Hydro Dynamics, we got to demonstrate our robot to the owner of LEGO in Denmark.

 ### Share one tip about your robot design process or robot

 We popularized the box robot design with our TARDIS in 2014.
 TARDIS stands for Technically Advanced Robot Designed in Style.
 The robot was a blue box.
 Our robot design handout that year also looked like a TARDIS.
 The box style robot is not needed to win a competition, but does help put attachments on quickly.
 Try to experiment with passive attachments.
 Rubber bands, pneumatics and gravity-based attachments can set you apart while teaching you new skills.